sql-bi/Vpax-Obfuscator/README.md

 # VertiPaq-Analyzer Obfuscator

-VertiPaq Analyzer Obfuscator is an integration library for .NET, enabling the obfuscation of VertiPaq Analyzer files.
+VertiPaq Analyzer Obfuscator is a .NET library that enables the obfuscation of VertiPaq Analyzer files.

+You can read more [here](https://www.sqlbi.com/blog/marco/2024/03/15/vpax-obfuscator-a-library-to-obfuscate-vpax-files).

 ### Installation